Fr0sT-Brutal/awesome-pascal/README.md

 * [FFmpeg Delphi/Pascal Headers](http://www.delphiffmpeg.com/headers).
 Open source translation of FFMPEG headers.

-* [PasLibVlc](http://prog.olsztyn.pl/paslibvlc).
-Interface to VideoLAN libvlc.dll and VCL player component for Delphi / FreePascal based on VideoLAN
+* [PasLibVlc](http://prog.olsztyn.pl/paslibvlc). `[Delphi]` `[FPC]` Interface to VideoLAN libvlc.dll and VCL player component for Delphi / FreePascal based on VideoLAN

 ## Graphic

-* [Graphics32](https://github.com/graphics32/graphics32).
-Designed for fast 32-bit graphics handling on Delphi, Kylix and Lazarus.
+* [Graphics32](https://github.com/graphics32/graphics32). `[Delphi]` `[FPC]` Designed for fast 32-bit graphics handling on Delphi, Kylix and Lazarus.
 Optimized for 32-bit pixel formats, it provides fast operations with pixels and graphic primitives, and in most cases Graphics32 outperforms the standard TCanvas classes.
 It is almost a hundred times faster in per-pixel access and about 2-5 times faster in drawing lines.

 * [GraphicEx](http://www.delphi-gems.com/index.php/libs/graphicex-library).
 Addendum to Delphi's Graphics.pas to enable your application to load many common image formats.
 This library is primarily designed to load images as background (buttons, forms, toolbars) and textures (DirectX, OpenGL) or for image browsing and editing purposes as long as you don't need to save images.

-* [Vampyre Imaging Library](http://imaginglib.sourceforge.net).
-Cross-platform native Object Pascal (Delphi and Free Pascal) image loading, saving, and manipulation library.
+* [Vampyre Imaging Library](http://imaginglib.sourceforge.net). `[Delphi]` `[FPC]` Cross-platform native Object Pascal (Delphi and Free Pascal) image loading, saving, and manipulation library.

 * [CCR-EXIF](https://code.google.com/p/ccr-exif) (seems abandoned, list of forks on GH [here](https://github.com/search?l=Pascal&o=desc&q=ccr-exif&s=updated&type=Repositories)).
 Library to read and write Exif, IPTC and XMP metadata from JPEG, TIFF and PSD images.

 * [KIcon](http://www.tkweb.eu/en/delphicomp/kicon.html).
 This component makes sense if a more complex manipulation with icons (or better icon files *.ico) than just viewing is needed.
 Full PNG icon image support, correct rendering, icons with alpha channel.

-* [Delphi Twain](http://www.kluug.net/delphitwain.php).
-The library allows you to easily access scanning functions from Delphi and Lazarus.
+* [Delphi Twain](http://www.kluug.net/delphitwain.php). `[Delphi]` `[FPC]` The library allows you to easily access scanning functions from Delphi and Lazarus.

 * [Synopse PDF](https://github.com/synopse/SynPDF).
 Fully featured Open Source PDF document creation library for Delphi, embedded in one unit.
 Pure Delphi code, Delphi 5 up to XE7, for Win32 and Win64 platforms.